Save the date! Next year's Assembly will be held on March 23, 2017.

 - Melissa Russell, OSA, Chief Industry Relations Officer

 - David Harwell, ACS, Assistant Director of Industry Programs

-- Crystal Bailey, APS, Education and Careers Program Manager
+- Crystal Bailey, APS, Careers Program Manager

 12:45 pm SESSION II: Programs for retaining middle school students’ interest in science